Last updated April 2025

 Car Dealership Add-ons

-Paint and fabric protection, rustproof coatings, VIN etching, key-replacement plans, wheel locks, pin stripes, bike or ski roof racks, dent insurance, wheel packages, window tinting…these add-ons almost always have little value, are priced with outrageously high markups, and are sold using aggressive, misleading pitches.
+Paint and fabric protection, rustproofing, VIN etching, premium wheel and tire warranties, nitrogen-filled tires, key-replacement plans, wheel locks, pin stripes, bike or ski roof racks, dent insurance, wheel packages, window tinting.
+These add-ons almost always have little value, are priced outrageously, and sold using aggressive, misleading pitches.
 Be prepared to say no. If you really want a bed liner for your truck or whatever, you can probably buy it elsewhere for a lot less.

 Car Repairs at the Dealership